Dental Implants Presentation

 Surgical Advances in Dental Implants

-Dr. Wagner or Dr. Pamula stays up to date on the advances in dental implant care.
-We continue to regularly update our materials and methods used in this care.
+Dr. Wagner and Dr. Pamula stay up to date on the advances in dental implant care and continue to regularly update our materials and methods used in this care.
 There is one common thread that has continued over time – excellent proper techniques using the best materials gives the best, longest lasting results.
 The use of 3D Cone Beam Scanning, the PRGF/PRF technology for bone grafting and the internal conical implant attachment, are technologies, to name a few, that have made implant care reliable and highly successful.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 Drs.
 Wagner or Pamula performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent teeth.
 Your dentist will also make any temporary prosthesis needed during the implant process.